What is it?

-- Console: bigger, but with bigger range and made to substitute church pipe organs.
+- Console: bigger, but with a bigger range and made to substitute church pipe organs.

-- Home: Build smaller for homes and with functionalities like tape players.
+- Home: Build smaller homes and with functionalities like tape players.

-- Digital: Capable of making all organ sounds digitally (using electricity and a speaker).
+- Digital: Capable of making all organ sounds digital (using electricity and a speaker).

 - Synthesizer: Now able to play different instruments using a digital keyboard.

-When you search a keyboard today the biggest differences between the products will be the amount of keys the keyboard has 54,61 or 88.
+When you search a keyboard today the biggest difference between the products will be the number of keys the keyboard has 54,61 or 88.
 Of course the more keys it has the easier it will be to play bigger ranges.

-The last difference you’ll find is that some models are more compact than others, some are called synthesizer and some digital pianos, because the term is used interchangeably, we will talk more about sorting all the differences in the brand section of this article.
+The last difference you’ll find is that some models are more compact than others, some are called synthesizers and some digital pianos because the term is used interchangeably, we will talk more about sorting all the differences in the brand section of this article.

-For a MIDI keyboard, around $300 – $5000 USD, the cheapest we found was a Alesis Recital 88-Key Digital Piano and the most expensive was a Yamaha Genos 76 Key Arranger Workstation .
+For a MIDI keyboard, around $300 – $5000 USD, the cheapest we found was an Alesis Recital 88-Key Digital Piano and the most expensive was a Yamaha Genos 76 Key Arranger Workstation.